 Years 9 and 10 English

 The Years 9 and 10 course continues work from Years 7 and 8.
 We are intent on building student literacy so that when students encounter the assessments of the Senior school they have a strong knowledge of grammar and have practised decoding difficult texts.
 The most important aspect of English is reading.
 We try and advance the reading ages of the students by having them engage in reading activities every day.
 The reading mileage they gain will, for most students, increase their ability in parallel with their chronological age.
 Students who stop reading at home will stagnate; the impact of this will probably not be felt until they reach Year 12 and 13.
-To encourage students to read we report this grade on the Year 9 report and have them complete an independent reading Achievement Standard in Year 10.
+To encourage student reading we have enrolled every Year 9 and 10 student, except the Year 10 Extension Class, in an App called Reading Plus.
+The programme provides individualised reading homework each week that will increase each student's reading mileage and therefore increase their ability to comprehend written texts.

 Excellence is fostered in the Senior school through speech contests: the Pat Sheehan Memorial Trophy at Year 13, the Brother Stephen at Year 12 and the Brother Remigius at Year 11.
 Excellence in creative writing is rewarded with the Toa Fraser Cup.

-In the academic arena, we collect 30 students into an extension class that begins a full NCEA Level 1 programme at Year 10.
-The students continue through the levels, a year ahead of their cohort.
-This allows students to choose to enter a Level 4 class in Year 13.
-The objective of this class is to gain Level 3 subject Endorsements at Excellence and Scholarship.
+In the academic arena, we collect 60 students into two extension classes that complete NCEA Level 1 over two years.
+The students consolidate high level skills so that they can excel at level 2 and 3.
+The objective of these class is to gain Level 3 subject Endorsements at Excellence and Scholarship.

 Thematic Studies in English: Thematic Studies allows students to reach the literacy requirement over two years.
 Each student can complete similar coursework while attempting assessments at their own level.
 In other words, a student completing assessments in a Year 13 Thematic Studies class may be awarded Level 3, Level 2 or Level 1 credits, depending on the standard of their work.